Evictor

 To pass Evictor Advanced Configuration with manual Evictor installation, you can provide a path to the created YAML file through thehelm

-, by setting the file location flag or with the set flag.
-You can find a guide on how to install Evictor manually here.
+, by setting the file location flag or using the set flag.
+You can find a guide on installing Evictor manually here.

 -